iskandar/dokku-forego/README.md

 Procfile.
 Additional lines in the file ignored.

 __Note:__ All the processes will run in same Docker container.
 They do *not* run in separate containers.
-This means that if you have multiple "web" processes they will each try to listen on the same `PORT` environment variable.
-For this to work properly you should use the socket option [SO_REUSEPORT](https://lwn.net/Articles/542629/).
-If that is not available then you will need to stick with a single web process.

 Rather than editing the file manually you can use the command: